 NAMA's acquired loans were secured by approximately 60,000 properties, located in multiple jurisdictions and across a variety of sectors.
-The secured properties had a market value at acquisition of €32.4 billion.
-NAMA released assets in a phased and orderly manner consistent with the level of demand, the availability of credit and the absorption capacity of each relevant market.
-By end-2022, NAMA's acquired portfolio was 98% deleveraged and had generated total cash of €47.4 billion.
+The secured properties had a market value at availability of credit, and the absorption capacity of each relevant market.
+By end-2023, NAMA's acquired portfolio was almost 99% deleveraged and had generated total cash of €47.7 billion.